Ranking as the 3rd most popular dog breed in America, it is unsurprising that the Golden Retriever is a dog we all know and love.

 Kind, loving and gentle, these guys are renowned for their patience with children.

 Their kind and playful nature makes them a perfect match for young children.

-Although they are considered to a large dog, they are extremely gentle and are not at all accident prone.
+Although they are considered to be a large dog, they are extremely gentle and are not at all accident prone.

 This patience and kindness extends to other household pets.

 With good socialization, this loving pooch gets on well with all pets, big and small.
-Even if they are introduced to one another later in life, the English Cream Golden Retriever is a very patient and will quickly adapt to their new companion.
+Even if they are introduced to one another later in life, the English Cream Golden Retriever is very patient and will quickly adapt to their new companion.

 Known to be very intelligent and to enjoy games, a bored Retriever is a menace, barking, howling and even destroying furniture.

 To stimulate this canine, it may be beneficial to teach your dog tricks, or even enter them in a canine sport.